In My Opinion: No soft skills; all are essential today21 August 2017

 Tomorrow’s jobs call for skills not taught in textbooks.

-College for Every Student helps tomorrow’s job-seekers build them.
+CFES helps tomorrow’s job-seekers build them.

 Recently, Dr. Allen Morrison of the Thunderbird School of Global Management at Arizona State University delivered some startling information to a group of corporate and educational leaders at a conference sponsored by the GE Foundation.